Pauline Baynes: Baynes on C. S. Lewis

+Lewis made little impression on Baynes in their meetings.
+They corresponded little; she found him "kindly and tolerant", charming and polite.
+In 1962, she sent him an aptly Narnian Christmas present; he replied that he appreciated her "enduring White Witch even more than the transitory joys of the Turkish Delight."
+Much later, she learnt from a 1988 biography of Lewis that he had complained about her behind her back.
+"One doesn't need to have liked him to admire him", she told her confidante Charlotte Cory.
+"He never became a friend."
 Baynes's feelings about Lewis's books were conflicted too.
-She thought his stories "marvellous", but, although she was a Christian herself, she was uncomfortable with their Christian subtext.
-She claimed not to have identified the lion Aslan with Christ until after she had finished work on The Last Battle, despite have drawn him standing upright like a man in The Lion, the Witch and the Wardrobe.
+She thought his stories "marvellous", but, even though she was a Christian, she was uncomfortable with their Christian subtext.
+She claimed not to have identified the lion Aslan with Christ until after she had finished work on The Last Battle, despite having drawn him standing upright like a man in The Lion, the Witch and the Wardrobe.
 She regretted that her Narnian art had overshadowed the rest of her work and she was ruefully aware that a book collector would pay more for a first edition of The Lion, the Witch and the Wardrobe than she had been paid for illustrating it.